 The Court leases equipment under lease agreements which are maintained and paid by the City of Monroe.
-The total lease expense under such arrangement with the City totaled \$10,006 for the year ended April 30, 2014.
+The total lease expense under such arrangement with the City totaled \$8,384 for the year ended April 30, 2016.
+Payments due on a copier capital lease are as follows: